-The Department of electrical engineering at Mehran University of Engineering and Technology (MUET) is one of the pioneer and prestigious department.
+The Department of electrical engineering at Mehran UET is one of the pioneer and prestigious department.
 The department was established in 2010.
 The department is equipped with qualified faculty and state of the art laboratories.
 These laboratories serve not only undergraduate and postgraduate students but also provide services to the public and private sectors in the context of training, equipment testing calibration and consultancy services.
 Besides the academic activities, the faculty and students are involved in research and development activities in collaboration with industries.